mrbusche/backseatfan.com/_posts/2010-10-08-grant-hill-and-reggie-evans-ejected-for-spanking.md

   </p>

   <p>
     Grant Hill and Reggie Evans were ejected from the Suns - Raptors game for slapping each others butts.
 I thought slapping each other on the ass was like a hand shake in basketball?
-Although Grant Hill's slap seemed to be a little more vicious then the normal &#8220;hey, good job&#8221;.
+Although Grant Hill's slap seemed to be a little more vicious then the normal "hey, good job".
 The best part of it is that they walk off together laughing, because they know it is a joke that they got ejected.
   </p>
 </div>